 Here is one attractant box design:

 As you can see in the above picture, this is not a very good attractant box design.
 It has a sort of neck or collar which leaves a good dark gap for the flies to find and lay eggs there.
 There is also some gap between the box & the ground.

-Very ideally, look for some container with a flat top surface & little short 4 legs somewhat like these.
+Very ideally, look for some container with a flat top surface & four little short legs somewhat like the blue box below.
 They'll keep the flies laying eggs on the spot we design for them.

 People often tie the wood pieces with rubber bands or color-coded ties (each color for each day of the week the eggs are collected).
 To make the gap between the wood pieces, you can hit 2 nails on the end of a piece & 1 in the middle.
 For a stack of 5 wood pieces, sandwich in 2 nailed pieces.
 This will help create good spacing in between the sticks.

 Some people use double-sided tape to space out the wood sticks.
 Although this material is relatively cheap, over time or many uses it tends to flatten down.
 So the fluffiness or the gap is closed, making it hard to get the flies to lay eggs there.
 Over time, you can see the tape flattened down.
 It looks something like this: